-The transfer therefore will not alter the Council's investment risk profile from the current situation where the Council owns the NPC shares directly.
+The proposed transfer therefore does not alter the Council's investment risk profile from the current situation where the Council owns the NPC shares directly.

 Being 100% Council owned, the Board of the IDA is appointed by the Council.
 In the case of the NPC shareholding, the IDA Board would be responsible for: